 Enjoy a Drink at a Rooftop Bar

-All the advice says avoid alcohol when it’s too hot!
+All the advice says to avoid alcohol when it’s too hot!
 Boo, frozen cocktails on a rooftop is a magical way to cool down in my opinion.

 A few recommendations: